 Bali, in today’s Indonesia, an island strongly influenced by Hindu culture from the first century CE.
 An Indian-style caste-system was put in place, although it was vastly simplified.
 Hinduism is practiced in Bali to this day but it is combined with many Buddhist beliefs and indigenous religious practices.

-The spread of the idea of the caste system illustrates the logic of this cultural expansion.
+The spread of the idea of the caste system illustrates the logic.
 Although the local rulers often were keen on the idea of castes, they were not, with the exception of Bali, able to impose the system on society at large.
 In the Khmer kingdom, for example, the caste system was only implemented within the temple compound of Angkor Wat itself.
 Clearly this way of organizing social relations, with its many fine-tuned gradations between social classes and professional groups, fit badly in societies where next to everybody was a farmer.
 This also shows that there were limits to how far Indian cultural references would spread.
 In many cases, it was only the local elite that was thoroughly steeped in Hinduism.